bhoomika-254/Pokemon-MCP-Server/README.md

 ### How to connect this with Claude Client

-To connect your Pokémon MCP Server with Claude Desktop, follow these steps:
+To connect your Pokemon MCP Server with Claude Desktop, follow these steps:

 #### 1. **Install Claude Desktop**
 Download and install Claude Desktop from [Anthropic's website](https://claude.ai/desktop).

 #### 2. **Configure MCP Server in Claude**
 Claude Desktop uses a configuration file to connect to MCP servers.
-You need to add your Pokémon server to this configuration.
+You need to add your Pokemon server to this configuration.

 **For Windows:**
 1. Navigate to: `%APPDATA%\Claude\claude_desktop_config.json`

 #### 3. **Verify Connection**
-Once Claude Desktop restarts, you should see the Pokémon MCP Server available.
+Once Claude Desktop restarts, you should see the Pokemon MCP Server available.
 You can test it by:

-1. **Testing the Resource**: Ask Claude to access Pokémon data:
+1. **Testing the Resource**: Ask Claude to access Pokemon data:
    ```
-   "Can you get information about Pikachu using the Pokémon resource?"
+   "Can you get information about Pikachu using the Pokemon resource?"
    ```

 2. **Testing Battle Simulation**: Ask Claude to simulate a battle: